Marie-ClaireBeaulieu/tufts-cts-demo/README.md

      - Syllables
      - Metrical Values

-> Note on URN for Poetic analysis: `urn:cts:ctsDemo:tufts:cle395.normal.poetry:3.1.1.1`.
-The first hexameter line starting on line 3 of the Diplomatic edition (3.1), the first metrical foot (3.1.1), the first syllable (3.1.1.1).
+> Note on URNs for Poetic analysis: `urn:cts:ctsDemo:tufts:cle395.dipl.poetry:3.1.1.1`.
+The first hexameter line starting on line 3 of the Diplomatic edition (3.1); the first metrical foot of that line (“incoli…’) would be (3.1.1), and the first syllable of that foot (“in…”) would be (3.1.1.1).
+The next hexameter is the first line to begin on line 4 of the diplomatic edition, so it is `urn:cts:ctsDemo:tufts:cle395.dipl.poetry:4.1`.